mtumilowicz/clojure-concurrency-stm-workshop/README.md

 ## syntax
 * parentheses serve two purposes:
     * calling functions
+        * Clojure assumes that the first symbol appearing in a list represents the name of a function (or a macro)
+        * remaining expressions in the list are considered arguments to the function
     * constructing lists
+        * at the meta level, your entire Clojure program is a series of lists
+        * program is interpreted by the Clojure compiler as lists that contain function names and arguments that need to be parsed, evaluated, etc
+        * this enables uniquely powerful meta-programming capabilities
+            * Clojure code is represented using Clojure data structures
+        * list is special because each expression of Clojure code is a list
+            * (def three-numbers (1 2 3))
+                * CompilerException java.lang.ClassCastException: java.lang.Long cannot be cast to clojure.lang.IFn
+                * Clojure is trying to treat the list (1 2 3) the same way as it treats all lists
+                    * first element: a function and 1 is not a function
+            * (def three-numbers '(1 2 3)) // quoting

 * defining function: `(defn addition-function [x y] (+ x y))`
     * optional arguments: `(defn fn-with-opts [f1 f2 & opts] ,,, )`
         * similar to varargs in java